Damon T. Hininger: Political activity

 Hininger donated US$1,500 in political contributions to both Megan Barry and David Fox during the 2015 Nashville mayoral election.

-Philanthropy
+Belmont University

-Hininger serves on the board of directors of Men of Valor, a rehabilitation program for male ex-prisoners.
-He served on the Board of Trustees of Belmont University until 2021.
-In 2018, students at Belmont University called for Hininger's removal from the Board of Trustees due to CoreCivic's profits from migrant detention.
+Hininger served on the board of trustees of Belmont University until 2021.
+In 2018, students at Belmont University called for Hininger's removal from the board of trustees due to CoreCivic's profits from migrant detention.

 Personal life

 Hininger is married to Carrie Hininger.
 They have two children.
 They reside in Brentwood, Tennessee, and attend the First Presbyterian Church of Nashville.